AlmajedHS/BDD-TDD-DevOps/README.md

-This repository contains an example of using cucumber to create BDD tests
+This repository contains an example of using cucumber to create BDD tests.
 General notes:

 The steps you define in the feature file should have the exact spelling as the steps you define in your steps class in order to invoke the desired functions.